-EXPLANATION OF THE CORPORATION'S INVESTMENT GUIDELINES INCLUDING PROPOSED AMENDMENTS
+EXPLANATION OF THE CORPORATION'S INVESTMENT GUIDELINES

-The Guidelines of the New York Local Government Assistance Corporation, most recently amended and approved by the Board pursuant to Resolution 2019-08, are based on the principles and precepts of investment safety and control contained in the Office of the State Comptroller's "Investment Guidelines for Public Authorities" as most recently revised.
+The Guidelines of the New York Local Government Assistance Corporation, most recently amended and approved by the Board pursuant to Resolution 2020-07, are based on the principles and precepts of investment safety and control contained in the Office of the State Comptroller's "Investment Guidelines for Public Authorities" as most recently revised.
 The Corporation's Guidelines contained in Section I are the Corporation's Guidelines which are currently in effect.
+There have been no amendments to the Guidelines since they were last approved.